iosphere/sqlite-android/README.md

 # sqlite-android

 Ready-built recent SQLite bindings to be used inside Android applications and libraries for Android 4.1 (API 16) and above.
+Supported architectures: [armeabi-v7a,mips,x86]

 If you wanted to use more recent SQLite features inside you Android application, like: